 How does a 403b work when you retire?

-When you retire from a 403(b) plan, the money saved in the account can be used to provide income during Retirement.
-Depending on the type of plan, distributions may begin as soon as you retire, or they may begin at a later date, such as when you reach a certain age.
+When you retire from a 403b plan, the money saved in the account can be used to provide income during Retirement.
+Depending on the type of plan, distributions may begin as soon as you retire, or they may begin later, such as when you reach a certain age.
 When distributions are taken from the plan, income taxes are due on the money withdrawn.
-The amount of taxes payable will depend on federal and state tax rates at the withdrawal time.
+The taxes payable will depend on federal and state tax rates at the withdrawal time.

 How much tax do you pay on 403b withdrawal?

-The amount of taxes payable on a 403(b) withdrawal will vary depending on the tax rates at the withdrawal time.
-However, it is essential to keep in mind that all withdrawals from a 403(b) plan are subject to income taxes.
+The taxes payable on a 403b withdrawal will vary depending on the tax rates at the withdrawal time.
 Additionally, you may be subject to an IRS early withdrawal penalty if you take any money out before you reach age 59 1/2.